Bharat Rashtra Samithi

-In the 2014 Telangana Assembly Election, the party won a majority of seats and formed the first government of the State with K. Chandrashekar Rao as its chief minister.
-In the 2014 general election the party won 11 seats, making it the eighth largest party in Lok Sabha, the lower house of the Indian Parliament.
+The party won the majority of seats in the 2014 Telangana Assembly Election, forming the first government of the State with K. Chandrashekar Rao as its chief minister.
+The party won 11 seats in the 2014 general election, making it the eighth largest party in Lok Sabha, the lower house (lok sabha) of the Indian Parliament.

-After a landslide victory in 2018 Telangana Legislative Assembly election, the party formed the government in the State for the second time.
-In the 2019 Indian general election, the party's tally has fallen to 9 seats in the Lok Sabha.
-As of February 2023, the party holds 7 seats in upper house of Rajya Sabha.
+After a landslide victory in the 2018 Telangana Legislative Assembly election, the party formed the government in the State for the second time.
+In the 2019 Indian general election, the party's tally had fallen to nine seats in the Lok Sabha.

-The name of the party was changed from Telangana Rashtra Samithi to Bharat Rashtra Samithi on 5 October 2022.
+Later on 5 October 2022, the name of the party was changed from Telangana Rashtra Samithi to Bharat Rashtra Samithi to foray into national politics.
+After suffering a decisive defeat in the 2023 Telangana Legislative Assembly election, the party was restricted to winning only 39 seats in the state of Telangana, while failing to win any seats in the 2024 Indian general election.
+As of 2025, the party holds four seats in the upper house, Rajya Sabha.

 Ideology

 On 27 April 2001, Rao resigned as Deputy Speaker of the Telugu Desam Party.
 He opined that Telangana people were being categorically discriminated against within the undivided State of Andhra Pradesh.
 Consequently, Rao argued that only the creation of a separate State of Telangana would allow for the alleviation of the people's predicament.
-Accordingly, KCR founded the Telangana Rashtra Samithi (TRS) Party at Jala Drushyam, Hyderabad in April 2001, with the objective of achieving statehood for Telangana.
-The party initially won one-third of Mandal Parishad Territorial Constituencies (MPTC) and one-quarter of Zilla Parishad Territorial Constituencies (ZPTC) in Siddipet within sixty days of the formation of the party.
+Accordingly, KCR founded the Telangana Rashtra Samithi (TRS) Party at Jala Drushyam, Hyderabad, in April 2001, to achieve statehood for Telangana.
+The party initially won one-third of Mandal Parishad Territorial Constituencies (MPTC) and one-quarter of Zilla Parishad Territorial Constituencies (ZPTC) in Siddipet within 60 days of the formation of the party.

 Politics

 2004 elections

-In the aftermath of 2004 Andhra Pradesh Legislative Assembly election, the party won 26 state assembly seats and also won 5 parliament seats.
-The TRS formed an alliance with Indian National Congress and joined the United Progressive Alliance.
-In September 2006 the party withdrew support for the central government on the grounds of indecision by the government over the delivery of its electoral promise to create Telangana.
-On 13 September 2006, Rao triggered a by-election in his Lok Sabha constituency of Karimnagar, claiming provocation from one of the Congress MLAs.
+In the aftermath of 2004 Andhra Pradesh Legislative Assembly election, the party won 26 state assembly seats and five parliamentary seats.
+The TRS formed an alliance with the Indian National Congress and joined the United Progressive Alliance.
+In September 2006, the party withdrew support for the central government on the grounds of indecision over the delivery of its electoral promise to create Telangana.
+On 13 September 2006, Rao triggered a by-election in his Lok Sabha constituency of Karimnagar, claiming provocation from Congress MLA M. Satyanarayana Rao and citing delay in the formation of Telangana state, as promised by Congress in its 2004 manifesto.
 He won the subsequent by-election with a strong majority.
 All TRS MLAs and MPs resigned their positions in April 2008 when the Central government did not meet their demand for a separate state in its latest budget session.
 The by-election was held on 29 May 2008.
-In the by-elections, 2008, TRS won 7 out of the 16 assembly segments and 2 out of the 4 loksabha segments that it resigned, a significant defeat for the party.
-TRS Chief K. Chandrasekhar Rao offered to resign after the by-election losses, but instead remained in office.
+In the 2008 by-elections, TRS retained only seven out of the 16 assembly segments and two out of the four Lok Sabha segments that it resigned, a significant defeat for the party.
+TRS president K. Chandrasekhar Rao offered to resign after the by-election losses, but instead remained in office after other party leaders rejected the resignation.